 Professor, Speech Language

-SDSU Director, Joint SDSU/UCSD Doctoral Program in Language and Communicative Disorders
+SDSU Director, Joint SDSU/UCSD Doctoral Program in Language & Communicative Disorders

 Director, Language and Neuroscience Group

 Executive Committee, Center for Clinical and Cognitive Neuroscience

 Office: SLHS 223

 - Ph.D., Experimental Psychology (Cognition and Neurolinguistics)

 - M.A., UC San Diego (Psychology)

 - B.A., Brandeis University (Psychology)